teknium1/transformers-gptq-quant/readme.md

 2. By providing command-line arguments to override the hardcoded values.

 # Parameters:
 - model_id: The huggingface repository or local directory containing a HF model.
-Example: 'openai/gpt2', './hermes2', etc. It can be a folder or a huggingface directory.
+Example: 'teknium/openhermes', './hermes2', etc. It can be a folder or a huggingface directory.
 - bits: The number of bits to use for quantization.
-Example: 8, 16, etc.
+Options: 4 and 8 - Default: `4`
 - dataset: The name of the dataset to use.
-Example: 'wikitext2', 'wikitext103', etc.
+Example: 'wikitext2', 'c4', etc. - Default: `wikitext2`
 - group_size: The size of the group for quantization.
-Usually a power of 2.
+Usually a power of 2. - Default: `128`
 - device_map: Device mapping configuration for loading the model.
-Example: 'auto', 'cpu', 'cuda:0', etc.
+Example: 'auto', 'cpu', 'cuda:0', etc. - Default `"auto"`

 ## Running the script